CthulhuUSN/StockReporter/README.md

 Running application
 -------------------
 src/stockreporter/StockReporter is the main class to run the application.
 The application does not ship with database but "stockreporter.prod" will be auto-created (tables, initial master data for STOCK_SOURCE and STOCK_TICKER, indexes, and views) when the application is executed for the first time.
-The application scraps the stock summary and historical data based on STOCK_SOURCE and STOCK_TICKER data.
+The application scraps the stock summary and historical (Investopedia does not provide the data anymore) data based on STOCK_SOURCE and STOCK_TICKER data.
 When you run test cases, please drop the database to have clean data.

 Note:
 ----